94pawan/War_games/OverTheWire/Bandit/Readme.md

 Bandit Level 1 → Level 2
     Level Goal  : The password for the next level is stored in a file called - located in the home directory Commands you may need to solve this level     : ls, cd, cat, file, du, find

+  Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.